VigneshAlagappan/equity-research-assistant/architecture.md

    view rather than a per-company copy.
 2. **Point-in-time (`as_of`) evidence scoping** (`research/temporal.py`) —
-   previously no retrieval path had any temporal-cutoff concept at all, so a "no look-ahead bias" historical investigation ("could Signal have detected X before it became obvious?") was architecturally impossible to do correctly: evidence retrieval always pulled the full history up to today regardless of the question's framing. `as_of` is a plain ISO date,
+   previously no retrieval path had any temporal-cutoff concept at all, so a "no look-ahead bias" historical investigation ("could Signals have detected X before it became obvious?") was architecturally impossible to do correctly: evidence retrieval always pulled the full history up to today regardless of the question's framing. `as_of` is a plain ISO date,